Cloud Based |

 You have to be a bit careful on what level of documentation you include.
 Most parts and inseparable assemblies are fine.
 But you would never include a 3D assembly or sub-assembly.
 Assemblies should still be an AID as a PDF with a parts list and bubbles or identifiers.
 We don't really worrying about parts but assemblies as 3D models should be protected and not made available on the cloud based document control system.
 If a supplier needs a complete 3D assembly then they would have to be handled individually.

 But understand the cloud based engineering document controls system is not just for suppliers.
 This would be very similar to the blue print counters or microfiche machines of the past.
 It would be available to anyone with a need to view the documentation.
 Purchasing, marketing, sales, tech pubs, manufacturing, planning, tooling, analysis, materials and even the design engineer would look here first for the latest release.
+He/she would they have the information to scrutinize and establish a plan before checking the original documentation (documentation includes the 3D model) for modification or to be used in a new design.

 The design engineer would review the information then go into the native CAD system to check out the relevant parts or assemblies from the native PDM (Part Document Management) system.
 Even though you have a 3D model available in the native CAD system it would serve as the drawing storage vault did in the past.
 I would have a system that would be available only to the engineering design staff.
 You could limit the availability of the 3D model or any other information.